 Cover crop plots were established at six ISU Research and Demonstration sites in fall 2013.
-In fall 2016, the project continued at four sites and three sites were seeded for the seventh year in 2019.
+In fall 2016, the project continued at four sites, and three sites were seeded for the eighth year in 2020.

 The plots compare three treatments-single species, mixture, and no cover crop.
 Each treatment is replicated four times at each site in both corn and soybean, for a total of 24 plots at each farm.
 The plots range from 6 to 12 rows wide and all are 50 ft in length.
 Before corn, the single species is oats and the mixture contains oats, hairy vetch, and radish.
 Before soybean, the single species is rye and the mixture contains rye, rapeseed, and radish.
 For all sites and all years, spring and fall cover crop biomass, and cash crop yield data were collected to evaluate the establishment of the cover crops and potential yield impacts.
 Late spring nitrate was collected at all sites from 2015 to 2017.
-At five of the sites, water quality samples were collected using suction lysimeters (Table 5).
+At five of the sites, water quality samples were collected using suction lysimeters.

-Results
+Results and Discussion

 Corn grain yields were not statistically affected by the treatments (Table 1).
-Only in 1 of 29 site-years was a corn yield difference found.
+Only in 1 of 32 site-years was a corn yield difference found.
 That was Crawfordsville in 2016 where the no cover and cover crop mixture yielded more than the single species oat cover crop.
-Soybean grain yields were not statistically different in 25 of 29 site-years (Table 2).
+Soybean grain yields were not statistically different in 28 of 32 site-years (Table 2).
+Late spring soil nitrate samples were taken in the first three years and were not statistically different within any site-year in corn plots (where the cover crop rarely over-wintered).
+Late spring soil nitrate-nitrogen was significant in 7 of 16 site-years in soybean plots.
+In each of those site-years, the no cover treatment had higher soil nitrate-nitrogen.

-Late spring nitrate samples were not statistically different within any site-year.
-Total fall biomass dry matter was significant in 3 of 23 site-years, and were found in southern Iowa where the cover crop mixture had greater biomass compared with the single species oat cover crop (Table 3).
-Typically, no cover crops survived over winter ahead of corn, but there are few exceptions.
+Total fall biomass dry matter ahead of corn was significant between treatments in 3 of 32 site-years and were found in southern Iowa where the cover crop mixture had greater biomass compared with the single species oat cover crop (Table 3).
+Typically, no cover crops survived over winter ahead of corn, but there are a few exceptions.
 In 2018 and 2019 at Lewis, hairy vetch survived over winter and yielded more than 500 lb/acre.
-In the fall, oats were the highest percentage of biomass in the mixture plots in 20 of the 23 site-years (Table 4).
-Radish was the second highest percentage of biomass in 20 of 23 siteyears.
+In 2020, both some oats and hairy vetch survived through the winter at Lewis.
+In the fall, oats were the highest percentage of biomass in the mixture plots in 20 of the 26 site-years with measurable biomass (Table 4).
+Radish was the second highest percentage of biomass in 21 of 26 site-years.
 The radish cover crop did noticeably better at Crawfordsville and Lewis, which are both warmer sites.

-June soil nitrate-nitrogen was significant seven of 16 site-years.
-In each of those siteyears, the no cover treatment had higher soil nitrate-nitrogen.
-Difference in total fall biomass dry matter was significant in 5 of 23 site-years (Table 5).
-In 4 of the 5 site-years, the single species cereal rye cover crop had more biomass than the cover crop mixture treatment.
-Total spring biomass was significantly higher in the single species plots in six of 23 site-years.
-In the fall, rye was the highest percentage of biomass in the mixture plots in 21 of 23 site-years (Table 6).
+Difference in total fall biomass dry matter ahead of soybean was significant in 6 of 26 site-years with measurable biomass (Table 5).
+In 5 of the 6 site-years, the single species cereal rye cover crop had more biomass than the cover crop mixture treatment.
+Total spring biomass was significantly higher in the single species plots in 6 of 26 site-years.
+In the fall, rye was the highest percentage of biomass in the mixture plots in 24 of 26 site-years (Table 6).
 As seen in the mixture plots ahead of corn, radish did very well at Lewis, the warmer site.